tdellorussoCV/mc4-Support-page/To do list.md

 6/19
 Can we put the Best Support Period on one line?
 And change to . after support and . after period It’s kinda what makes it unique is that it already has period, be we mean period

+6/21/18
+Can you  make and engwebsearch as well like Alexandria at the top?
+Have one next to it that searches engweb, using the same global search as above
+BTW Clicking this does nothing v11 documentation button.
+Added Hintenach log share